Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: Additional Numerical Results

+Next we consider the theoretical lower bound results in Proposition \ref{prop:new_EM_PG}.
+We use the same method as above to perform numerical experiments.
+For each method, we evaluate the smallest number of iterations required to achieve $\|\bm \theta^k - \bm \theta^{\star} \|\leq \epsilon$, with $\epsilon = 10^{-2}$.
+Fig.~\ref{fig:conv_LB} shows the iteration numbers of the PG and EM methods and their respective theoretical lower bounds in Proposition \ref{prop:new_EM_PG}; again it is a one-trial result.
+We see that the iteration numbers of the PG and EM methods increase with the SNR, and the rates of increase appear to be consistent with those of the theoretical lower bounds.

-\section{Impact of Noise Power Loading}
+\subsection{Impact of Noise Power Loading}

-As a supplemental numerical result, we examine the impact of noise power loading in \eqref{eq:loading}.
+We examine the impact of noise power loading in \eqref{eq:loading}.
+The simulation settings are identical to those in Section~\ref{sec:sim}.
 For brevity we consider GMAP-EM only; the other algorithms exhibit similar behaviors, as we observed by numerical study.
 Fig.~\ref{fig:sigma_plot} shows the BER performance for various values of the loading parameter $\sigma_0$.
 We see performance loss when loading is applied; the loss increases with $\sigma_0$.
 Table~\ref{tb:iter_sigma} shows the average number of iterations for various values of $\sigma_0$ and the SNR.
 We see that, without noise power loading, convergence is particularly slow for high SNRs; and that such undesirable effects are alleviated when loading is applied.